-In this blog post, we’ll cover what legal professionals need to know about paralegal billing.
-We’ll also include what paralegals can bill for, the basics of paralegal hourly billing rates, and best practices for law firms to consider.
-Read on to learn more about how properly integrating paralegal billing can benefit your law firm.
+In this blog post, we’ll cover the basics of paralegal about billing.
+We’ll also include what paralegals can bill for, the basics of paralegal hourly billing rates, and best practices.

 What can paralegals bill for?

 Paralegals take on a wide range of roles and responsibilities on behalf of lawyers.
 But—just as with attorneys—not everything that paralegals do is billable.
 In general, paralegals can only bill for substantive legal tasks.
 These are tasks that require legal skill, training, education, and experience—which paralegals complete on behalf of a supervising lawyer.

 With this in mind, paralegals can potentially bill for certain tasks (which a lawyer would otherwise have to complete), including: